UN Harmony with Nature - Ninth Interactive Dialogue, NYC 22 April 2019

 The Interactive Dialogue was held pursuant to UN General Assembly Resolution A/RES/73/235 to discuss the contributions of Harmony with Nature in ensuring inclusive, equitable and quality education on taking urgent action to combat climate change and its impacts and to inspire citizens and societies to reconsider how they interact with the natural world in the context of sustainable development, poverty eradication and climate justice, so as to ensure that people everywhere have the relevant information and awareness for sustainable development and lifestyles in Harmony with Nature.

-A/RES/73/235, in its operative paragraph 3, invites Member States to promote a balance integration of the economic, social and environmental dimensions of sustainable development through Harmony with Nature.
+A/RES/73/235, in its operative paragraph 3, invites States to promote a balanced integration of the economic, social and environmental dimensions of sustainable development through Harmony with Nature.

 Presentations were also received from the UN Special Rapporteur on Human Rights and the Environment, Dr David R. Boyd, as well as the Chair of the IUCN World Commission on Environmental Law, Justice Antonio Herman Benjamin.

 Further details of the list of panel speakers, together with the Dialogue documents, presentations, as well as intervention statements, can now be found online via the official UN Harmony with Nature website.

 It should be noted that the aforementioned resolution (A/RES/73/235), amongst others also:

 1. Encourages the experts of the Harmony with Nature Knowledge Network to carry out a study of local and national initiatives on the protection of Mother Earth, as applicable.
 2. Recognises that protecting ecosystems and avoiding harmful practices against animals, plants, microorganisms and non-living environments contributes to the co-existence of humankind in Harmony with Nature.